MaxPett/ArUco-marker-FoundationPose-UR3e/README.md

 ---

+## 📊 Results

+The results and conclusions of the study, along with the limitations outlined below, can be reviewed at: [6D Object Pose Estimation Using Classical and Deep Learning Approaches @ CPS @ Montanuiversität Leoben](https://cloud.cps.unileoben.ac.at/index.php/s/xF457JYe6TxBdcS)

+---

 ## ⚠️ Known Issues

 - There is likely an issue with the **calculated rotated positions** at the reference points.
 These may not accurately reflect the intended orientations and could affect evaluation metrics for both methods.